77maxsim/solo-tutor-saas/replit.md

 - **Component-based architecture** for modularity and reusability.
 - **RESTful API endpoints** for clear data operations.
 - **Performance monitoring** for query execution times.
-- **Security**: RLS, JWT validation, and admin authorization middleware to protect sensitive data and operations.
+- **Security**: RLS, JWT validation, admin authorization middleware, and comprehensive rate limiting to protect sensitive data and operations from abuse.

 ## External Dependencies